As you're growing up, you might make friends with classmatesor with the girl who lives next door.

 and the groups can change over time.

-you might spend time with the mothers of their friends.
+If you get married and have children,you might spend time with the mothers of their friends.

-You may be fortunate enough to still gather occasionally
+You may be fortunate enough to still gather occasionallywith girls you met way back in grammar school.

 Throughout this whole process, you latch onto some with whom you feel a certain connection, a deep-rooted camaraderie or fellowship that exists on that extra level that draws you to those individuals who become your REALLY special friends.
 The handful that stays with you no matter what... even when the unthinkable happens.
 Isn't it wonderful to have those individuals in your life?
 Whatever would you do without them?